 It’s a cloudy day here in the misty mountains of Hobbitenango!

-There isn’t a ton of things to do at Hobbitenango, but enough to fill up 2-3 hours!
+There aren’t a ton of things to do at Hobbitenango, but enough to fill up 2-3 hours!

-Tips: I would recommend checking the weather beforehand and planning accordingly.
-When we went, clouds covered the volcano views which definitely took away from the experience.
-Crowds will also make waiting times for the tree swing, troll hand, and fair games longer, so aim to go through the week rather than on a weekend.
+Tips: I would recommend checking the weather before you visit and planning accordingly.
+When we went, clouds covered the volcano views, which definitely took away from the experience.
+Crowds will also make waiting times for the tree swing, troll hand, and fair games longer, so aim to go during the week rather than on the weekend.

 Hobbitenango Hand

-The stone troll hand at Hobbitenango is an Instagram-worthy spot overlooking the Panchoy Valley and volcano peaks towering in the distance.
+The stone troll hand at Hobbitenango is a photo-worthy spot overlooking the Panchoy Valley and the towering volcanoes sleeping in the distance.

 This area can be found by following the trail off to the right, past the hobbit hole with the blue door.
-You can look out over the hand from the upper-level viewing deck (right beside the troll head), or skirt down the trail to queue to have your picture taken on the hand itself.
+You can look out over the hand from the upper-level viewing deck (right beside the troll head) or skirt down the trail to queue and have your picture taken standing on the hand itself.

 An employee of the park will offer to take photos for you (if you’re traveling solo), or you can hand over the camera to a friend.
 There’s an hourglass that begins when “your turn” starts (1-2 mins each) so that everyone has a chance to cycle through the line at least once.